-SECTION 6.
-Amends Section 146.052(b), Agriculture Code, to make a conforming change.

-SECTION 7.
-Amends Section 148.011(c), Agriculture Code, to require a slaughterer to preserve the record of livestock purchased or slaughtered for at least two years, rather than one year.

-SECTION 8.
-Amends Sections 148.012(c) and (d), Agriculture Code, to make conforming and nonsubstantive changes.
+- SECTION 6.
+Amends Section 146.052(b), Agriculture Code, to make a conforming change. - SECTION 7.
+Amends Section 148.011(c), Agriculture Code, to require a slaughterer to preserve the record of livestock purchased or slaughtered for at least two years, rather than one year. - SECTION 8.
+Amends Sections 148.012(c) and (d), Agriculture Code, to make conforming changes. - SECTION 9.

-SECTION 9.
 Amends Chapter 148C, Agriculture Code, by adding Sections 148.029 and 148.030, as follows:

 Sec.
 148.029.
 FEE FOR HORSES SOLD TO SLAUGHTERER.
 Requires a slaughterer to pay certain fees for each horse purchased for slaughter.
-Requires the slaughterer to remit these fees on a weekly basis.
+Requires the slaughterer to remit the fees required by Subsection (a) on a weekly basis.
+Authorizes all fees received under Subsection (a)(2) to be used only in administering the inspection required under Section 148.030.
+Requires all fees received by TAES under this section to be deposited in a special account in the general revenue fund that may be appropriated only to TAES for the training programs on horse theft under Chapter 151.

 Sec.
 148.030.
 INSPECTION OF HORSES SOLD THROUGH CERTAIN SLAUGHTERHOUSES.
 Authorizes the department, agency, or association authorized to inspect livestock under 7 U.S.C.
-Section 217a to inspect for identification purposes each horse held, handled, purchased, or sold through a slaughterhouse.
+Section 217a to inspect for identification purposes each horse held, handled, purchased, or sold through a slaughterhouse producing horse meat for export for human consumption under the federal inspection program regulated under the Packers and Stockyards Act, 1921, 7 U.S.C.
+Chapter 9.